huggingface/blog/time-series-transformers.md

                 pred_length=config.prediction_length,
             ),
             # step 5: add another temporal feature (just a single number)
-            # tells the model where in the life the value of the time series is
+            # tells the model where in its life the value of the time series is,
-            # sort of running counter
+            # sort of a running counter
             AddAgeFeature(
                 target_field=FieldName.TARGET,
                 output_field=FieldName.FEAT_AGE,